 The goal of the Entergy Charitable Foundation (ECF) is to support initiatives that help create and sustain thriving communities.
 ECF has a special focus on low-income initiatives as well as educational and literacy programs.

 In considering requests for grants, priority is placed on programs in specific counties/parishes.
 Please check the following links to determine if your project is located in an area where Entergy has operations: Arkansas, Louisiana, Mississippi, Massachusetts, Michigan, New Hampshire, New York, Texas, and Vermont.
 If you have questions about this, please contact the Entergy contributions coordinator in your state.

-Applications for the Foundation generally are reviewed three times per year.
+Applications for the Foundation generally are reviewed twice a year.
 Each applicant must complete and submit an online application form.
 We strongly suggest that when filling out the application you take advantage of the option to create a personal account so that after you’ve submitted your application, you can access it and make changes if necessary.
 If you have already started an application, saved it and created an account, please click here to access your application.